zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/setting-inventory-by-warehouse.md

 # Setting Inventory by Warehouse

-Some stores may have multiple warehouses and store managers can set product quantity per location.
-The _Inventory_ menu is where store administrators manage the number of products available for sale in each warehouse.
+Stores with multiple warehouses can manage product inventory on a per warehouse basis.
+The _Inventory_ menu is where users manage the number of products available for sale in each warehouse.
 If the [Minium Accelerator](../../starting-a-store/using-the-minium-accelerator-to-jump-start-your-b2b-store.md) was used to create the store, there are three warehouses already created.

 To set inventory by warehouse: